 For operational reasons, or in order to meet specific requests, data may also be processed on MQ’s behalf by external organisations.
 In these instances, data will be handled under strictly regulated conditions and in accordance with the data protection and security regulations.

 Third parties will only handle MQ’s data once we have screened their best practice policies and reviewed their:

 - Methodology of conducting due diligence

 They will also need to have signed both a ‘Service Level Agreement (SLA)’ and confidentiality agreement called an ‘Non-disclosure Agreement.

 We will never sell your details and will only share your details with third parties (who are not working with us directly) with your explicit consent.

 We will only disclose information in one or more of the following circumstances:

 - Where there is a legal obligation

-- In connection with the assignment or transfer of all or any of its rights and obligations to a third party (for example in the case of a merger)
+- In connection with the transfer of all or any of rights and obligations to a third party (for example if we merged with another organisation)

 6.2 Third Parties in the USA and the rest of the world